-WordPress 4.3 now has a feature to make it easy for you to add a site icon or favicon to your website, and this feature is supported in Genesis 2.2.
+WordPress 4.3 now has a feature to make it easy for you to add a site icon or favicon to your website, and this feature is supported in Genesis 2.2 and up.
 The favicon is the little image that identifies your website in the browser bar and bookmarks.
 It’s also a site icon because the same icon will now be used as an app icon when saving a website on a mobile device.
 And if you change themes, you won’t have to figure out how to upload your site icon again.

 For the new site icon, it’s best if you can upload an image that is 512px square.
 You can also upload larger images because you will be allowed to scale and crop, but it’s probably best if you resize before uploading.
 If you upload a smaller image, it will scale to 512px and be blurry.